 - New Hampshire

-States like Rhode Island, Pennsylvania, and Oklahoma will require special permits for you to own a finger monkey as a pet.
+States like Rhode Island, Pennsylvania, and Oklahoma will require special permits for you to own a pygmy marmoset as a pet.

 Meanwhile, states like North Carolina, Alabama, and Nebraska do not require a special permit or any paperwork if you want to own a pocket monkey or finger monkey.

-To be safe, look into your state or municipalities’ exotic or wild pet laws to make sure you are in the clear with the law before you buy a baby finger monkey to keep.
+To be safe, look into your state or municipalities’ exotic or wild pet laws to make sure you are in the clear with the law before you get a baby monkey.

 This question is a bit complicated to answer.
-Finger monkeys or pocket monkeys have become as popular as teacup puppies among those who have exotic pets.
+Finger monkeys or pygmy marmosets have become as popular as teacup puppies among exotic pet owners.

 A baby finger monkey might seem like the most angelic and docile creature, but once they reach adulthood, they tend to become aggressive.
 This is especially true for a male full-grown finger monkey.

-Understanding why they go through and learning to handle them properly will go a long way to ensuring you and your pet will live a happy life together.
+Understanding how they behave and learning to handle them properly will go a long way to ensuring you and your pet will live a happy life together.